OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-circular-progress-bar/README.md

 # 🐞 Creating a CSS-Only Circular Progress Bar

-This document details the creation of a circular progress bar using only CSS.
+This document details how to create a circular progress bar using only CSS.
 No JavaScript is required!
-This example utilizes CSS variables (custom properties) for easy customization.
+This example leverages CSS3's `conic-gradient` for a clean and efficient solution.

 **Description of the Styling:**

-The progress bar is created using a combination of a circle and a rotated arc.
-The circle acts as the base, while the arc represents the filled portion of the progress bar.
-CSS variables control the size, color, and progress percentage, allowing for simple adjustments.
-The key trick involves using `transform: rotate()` on a pseudo-element to create the arc.
-The `stroke-dasharray` and `stroke-dashoffset` properties are used to control the length of the visible arc.
+This technique uses a `conic-gradient` to create the circular progress bar.
+The gradient starts at the top and sweeps clockwise, with the percentage controlled by a custom property (`--progress`).
+The background circle is created using a simple `border-radius`.
+We use `::before` pseudo-element to create the actual progress indicator.

 **Full Code:**